-Procedures for Reporting Violence Against Women Act (VAWA) Complaints to those who report sexual assault, domestic violence, dating violence and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other service on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic transportation and working accommodations, if reasonable available.
+Procedures for Reporting Violence Against Women Act (VAWA) Complaints

+The health and safety of each of the members of the campus community is the University's principle concern.
+Bowie State University (BSU) has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other service on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic transportation and working accommodations, if reasonable available.
 BSU will make such accommodation, if the victim requests them and if they are reasonable, available, regardless of whether the victim chooses to report the crime to the Campus Police or local law enforcement.